sdomanskyi/decneo/scripts/README.md

 ### Other Examples

-The directory also contains many other example scripts where we run DECNEO on different cell types of the Panglao DB.
+The directory also contains many other scripts where we run DECNEO on different cell types of the PanglaoDB.
-There are also available examples showing how to analyze only specified SRAs.
+There are also available scripts showing how to analyze only specified SRAs.